What To Do If You Missed the Tax Deadline

 Failure-to-file penalty

 This penalty will add 5% of the unpaid taxes to your balance for each month or part of a month that your tax return is late.
-If your tax return is over 60 days late, than the penalty has a minimum of $435 or 100% of the tax owed, whichever is lower.
+If your tax return is over 60 days late, then the penalty has a minimum of $435 or 100% of the tax owed, whichever is lower.
 After five months, this penalty will max out at up to 25% of your unpaid taxes.

 Failure-to-pay penalty